Course descriptions are subject to change. Check out the most recent course descriptions.

 MNG 211 MINE SURVEYING.
 (2)

 A study of the principal underground and surface mining methods practiced in coal and hard rock mines; method classification; support and equipment requirements; general mine planning; sequence of development, cycle of operations, and method application and variation.
-Prereq: MNG 101 or consent of instructor.
+Prereq: MNG 101 or EGR 101 or consent of instructor.

-Petrographic structure of ore and coal deposits, sampling theory, and particle motion in fluid streams.
-Unit operations for processing particulate materials; breaking, screening, laundering, froth flotation and clarification.
-Flowsheets, process selection and plant performance.
-Prereq: PHY 232; CHE 105.
+Principles and practices of mineral processing with emphasis on state-of-the-art separation technologies.
+Mineral deposits, sampling theory, slurry calculation, and particle motion in fluid streams.
+Unit operations for processing particulate materials.
+Crushing and grinding, screening, gravity separation, magnetic and electrostatic separation, froth flotation, dewatering and clarification.
+Flowsheets, process selection and plant performance evaluation.
+Prereq: CHE 105, MA 114, PHY 231, engineering standing.

 Application of the principles studied in MNG 301.
 Laboratory, two hours.
 Prereq or concur: MNG 301.